MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/find-your-way-around-sales-hub-app.md

 ---
-title: "Find your way around the Sales Hub app - Sales Enterprise | MicrosoftDocs"
+title: "Find your way around the Sales Hub app | MicrosoftDocs"
 description: "Learn how to get started with and navigate through the Sales Hub app.
 Get familiar with the nav bar and menu options in the app." ms.date: 10/01/2019 ms.topic: get-started-article